pospisilvitek/personal-records-database/README.md

 - Display records (sorted in descending order by weight)
 - Delete records

 Each record is saved in a text file based on the discipline.
-The application also allows you to create a text file automatically in a predefined `data` folder.
+The application also allows you to create a text file in a predefined `data` folder.

 **Controls:** All actions are **handled via a console menu**, using specified keys, the **Enter** key, or on-screen prompts.